Health Care Administration Careers: Paths, Salaries and Job Outlook (2026)

 Also known as health advocates, patient advocates act as liaisons between patients and parties like health care providers and insurance companies.
 They typically work with patients dealing with chronic or long-term illnesses, guiding them through the health care industry’s complexities and helping them understand available treatment options.
 People working in this role may also help patients navigate the insurance system by assisting them in making claim denial disputes.

-The median annual salary for patient advocates was approximately $51,100 as of September 2024, according to Payscale.
+The median annual salary for patient advocates was $53,000 as of August 2025, according to Payscale.

 Make an Impact on Health Care